by Martin Kölling, 2015.

 = 100 m2).
 To my personal understanding both

-the (only) two letter multiplier prefix "da" for "deca"
+the (only) two letter multiplier prefix "da" for "deca" or 102

 and the old unit "are" are quite confusing.
 I think we